jnovembre/BSD-QBio/docs/index.md

 * **Git**
     * **Join GitHub** click [here](https://education.github.com/pack) and make sure you use your uchicago email to get free access to some free benefits.
     * Unless you will use git from the command line, **Download GitKraken** click [here](https://support.gitkraken.com/how-to-install)

+## Installation of Python

+While the QBio9 bootcamp will primarily be taught in 'R', one of the workshops will feature a python demo.
+If you wish to follow along the python demo on your own machine, instructions to downloading and installing 'Anaconda' are available [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html)

+## Installation of ImageJ (FIJI)
+Imaging workshops will require ImageJ with built-in FIJI plugins, available [here](https://fiji.sc).

 ## Downloading the data